Best Food for Pharaoh Hound

 Pharaoh Hound Nutritional Profile

-Dietary planning for Pharaoh Hound starts with understanding this breed's Medium (45-55 lbs) physique and affectionate character.
+Understanding the Pharaoh Hound as a Medium (45-55 lbs)-framed, affectionate breed is the right starting point for any feeding decision, size and temperament do most of the work in setting nutritional targets.
 Over a 12-14 years lifespan, the right nutrition foundation prevents many common health issues.
 Pharaoh Hound dogs with high (1-2 hours daily) exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Pharaoh Hound's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Pharaoh Hound to maintain coat health and joint function.

 Life-Stage Feeding Guide for Pharaoh Hound